This is it. Today is the day. When my husband leaves work, it will be his final time leaving as administrator of Good Shepherd School and Daycare.

 His first project was building bookshelves that still stand.
 It is the kind of man he is.
 He can go from solid construction to solid leadership while remembering faces and names along the way.
 It is the faces he will miss the most, I know that.
 The names he will remember mostly and boldly risk using them, even if he is wrong.
 Be forewarned.

 25 years is a long time.
 Our firstborn turns 26 this fall.
 Our youngest will soon be 10.
 This has been their life.
 This career path is what has raised them and provided for them.
-It brought insurance for medical bills and care when I took trips to Ohio, California, the Bahamas, Michigan, Boston, Seattle, and Chicago.
+It brought insurance for medical bills and care when I took trips to Ohio, California, China, the Bahamas, Michigan, Boston, Seattle, and Chicago.

 It has provided an education and music instruction.
 It was a space where we could all be together until the pond grew too small and the needs too great.
 It’s where we wrestled through how to best serve our own children while serving other people’s.